zaphyr-org/config/README.md

 ## Documentation

-You can read the full documentation [here](docs/index.md).
+You can read the full documentation [here](https://zaphyr.org/docs/1.x/repositories/config).

 ## Issues

-Bug reports and feature requests can be submitted on the [Github Issue Tracker](https://github.com/zaphyr-org/config/issues).
+Bug reports and feature requests can be submitted on the [GitHub Issue Tracker](https://github.com/zaphyr-org/config/issues).

 ## Security